-Domestic violence or abuse
+Domestic abuse

 • psychological, such as being isolated from friends or family, low self-esteem, blaming themselves for things (including their abuse), and humiliation in front of others